The Succulent Plant Page goes to Families of Succulent Plants goes to

 The Living Stone Page

 The Aizoaceae is a very large family, largely endemic to Southern Africa, with at least 120 genera including over 1800 species.
 A few species are found in Australia and the Pacific area.
-All species are considered succulent but cover a wide range of life styles from pebble-like leaf succulents to small shrubs.
+All species are considered succulent but cover a wide range of life styles from pebble-like leaf succulents to small shrubs with fleshy leaves.

 Distinctive seed capsules are valuable for identifying species.
 The comon Afrikaans name "vygie" meaning "small fig" refers to the fruiting capsule, which resembles the true fig. The fruits of some species e.g. Carpobrotus edulis can be made into a preserve.